Okinawa naval order of battle: Naval vessels damaged and sunk at Okinawa

-The following table lists the Allied naval vessels that received damage or were sunk in the Battle of Okinawa between 19 March – 30 July 1945.
-The table lists a total of 147 damaged ships, five of which were damaged by enemy suicide boats, and another five by mines.
-One source estimated that total Japanese sorties during the entire Okinawa campaign exceeded 3,700, with a large percentage kamikaze, and that the attackers damaged slightly more than 200 Allied vessels, with 4900 naval officers and seamen killed and roughly 4,824 wounded or missing.
-The USS Thorton is not listed as it was damaged as the result of a collision with another US ship.
+One hundred and forty-seven Allied naval vessels were damaged or sunk in the Battle of Okinawa between 19 March – 30 July 1945.
+Five were damaged by enemy suicide boats, and another five by mines.
+One source estimated that total Japanese sorties during the entire Okinawa campaign exceeded 3,700, with a large percentage kamikaze, and that the attackers damaged slightly more than 200 Allied vessels, with 4,900 naval officers and seamen killed and roughly 4,824 wounded or missing.
+HMS Illustrious was hit on 6 April, without crew casualties but suffered structural damage that was not noted at the time.
+As well as those caused by enemy action USS Thorton was damaged in a collision with another US ship.
 Those ships in a pink background, and with an asterisk were sunk or had to be scuttled due to irreparable damage.
-Of those sunk, the majority were relatively smaller ships; these included destroyers of around 300–450 feet.
+Of those sunk, the majority were relatively smaller ships; these included destroyers of around 300–450 feet long.
 A few small cargo ships were also sunk, several containing munitions which caught fire.
 Those ships whose names are preceded by a "#" pound sign were scrapped or decommissioned as a result of damage.